seananderson/citations-talk/README.md

 If you cite it you should read it.
 At least skim it and have a good grasp of the paper yourself.
 Don't rely on someone else's interpretation.
 This is a great opportunity to handle some old books in the library.

-## Keeping up with stuff
+# Keeping up with stuff

 Use [RSS feeds](https://www.youtube.com/watch?v=0klgLsSxGsU) to keep up with papers.
 If you don't have an RSS reader already, try [Feedly](http://feedly.com/).

 If your feed reader has them, use smart folders to highlight topics you're interested in.
-E.g. Filter for all papers that have the words "diversity" in the title or abstract or filter for all papers by a set of authors you're interested in.
+E.g. filter for all papers that have some keyword in the title or abstract or filter for all papers by a set of authors you're interested in.

 Don't drown in all the papers.
-Don't feel guilty skimming and marking all as read.
-Most important papers you'll stumble on again later.
+Don't feel guilty skimming titles and marking all as read if you need to.
+You'll stumble on most important papers again later --- especially if you follow the other pieces of advice here.

 If you really don't want to use RSS, then sign up for email table-of-contents alerts.